ubc-library-rc/future-water-project/documentation/scholia.md

 > This design decision ensures that the custom and scholia made visualizations have the same aesthetics

-The custom code to produce the data for the visualizations is available at [research_commons.py](../data-visualization/scholia/research_commons.py) and the JSON response that we create is the same as a a JSON from the Wikidata Query GUI
+The custom code to produce the data for the visualizations is available at [research_commons.py](../data-visualization/scholia/research_commons.py) and the JSON response that we create is the same as a JSON from the Wikidata Query GUI

 In detail, we produce the following data: